ezsystems/commerce-documentation/docs/user_manual/managing_content/landingpages.md

 ## Content List

-silver.eShop offers a block to show one or more documents from a given location.
+eZ Commerce offers a block to show one or more documents from a given location.

 This feature can be used e.g. to display a list of blog posts or events.